Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Results

 The contact estimation procedure was evaluated using four different objects: wood, a spectacle case, plastic, and cardboard, see Fig. \ref{fig:objects}.
 The gripper, mounted on a UR10 robot (as shown in Fig. \ref{fig:linear_exploration}), grasped each object with a 5 N force, see Tab. \ref{tab:est_paramters} the contact exploration parameters.
 The procedure began with a linear exploration to estimate $\mu_s$, $\mu_c$ and $\mu_v$, see Fig. \ref{fig:linear_exploration}.
 Following the linear exploration, the gripper executed the rotational exploration, see Fig. \ref{fig:rot_exploration}.
 The estimation process, as detailed in Section \ref{sec:contact_est}, was repeated 10 times for each object, with the mean and standard deviations presented in Tab. \ref{tab:friction_estimation}.

 { } The experiments demonstrate that the gripper and sensor combination can estimate friction coefficients and contact radius in just 2 seconds of exploration.
 The procedure relies solely on in-hand sensing, without depending on the robot's forward kinematics.
 As shown in Tab. \ref{tab:friction_estimation}, both sensors produce similar friction coefficient estimates for the same material and object.
 The results reveal variations in friction coefficients across different objects, with cardboard exhibiting the highest friction and plastic the lowest.
-Notably, the viscous friction varies significantly between objects, and it is important to mention that the gripper's average velocity during exploration is only 0.0125 m/s.
+Notably, the viscous friction varies significantly between objects, and it is important to mention that the gripper's average velocity during exploration is only 0.0125 m/s and that the viscus friction estimate might only be accurate within the explored velocity range.

 The actual contact surface radius is 15 mm, and under the assumption of uniform pressure distribution, the equivalent rim contact radius would be 10 mm.
 However, the estimated rim contact radius is lower than the theoretical value for all objects.
 This discrepancy is mainly attributed to two factors: object surface deformation and finger flexion.
 Each object deforms differently under grasping, and since the gripper's contact pads are rigid, the assumption of uniform pressure distribution may be weak.
 The finger flexion during grasping is attributed as the primary factor influencing the results.
 Because the contact surface is rigid, even slight misalignment due to finger flexion or other causes can significantly impact the pressure distribution, as illustrated in Fig. \ref{fig:finger_flex}.
 This phenomenon particularly affects rigid objects more than deformable ones, as finger flexion reduces the contact area and limits the torque that can be generated.